ArtisanMobile/devdocs/_posts/2014-05-09-power-hooks.md

 This declaration should occur in the **didFinishLaunchingWithOptions:** method in Objective-C, **application** method in Swift, of your main app delegate, *before* you start Artisan using the startWithAppId: method.

 * **id** - The name of the code to register.
-Name must be unique for this app.
+Name must be unique for this app and cannot be empty or nil.
 * **friendlyName** - The name for this code block that will be displayed in Artisan Tools.
+This value cannot be empty or nil.
 * **data** - The default data for this code block.
 This should be string keys and string values.
 This data will be used if no data is passed in from ArtisanTools.com for this code block for this app.
+This dictionary may be empty but it cannot be nil.
 * **andBlock** - The block of code executed.
+This block cannot be nil.

 {% highlight objective-c %}
 // Objective-C